 Eyewitness Booklet Series

-Chris Allan has compiled seven booklets of what he calls the “Eyewitness Series.”
+Chris Allan has compiled eight booklets of what he calls the “Eyewitness Series.”
 They are being made available as PDF’s on the Alaska Historical Society’s website.
 Chris’s goal is to showcase voices of the past: “I wanted to get away from the traditional historian’s narrative form where sources play a secondary or tertiary role behind the historian’s voice and analysis.
 I like the idea of people hearing history from the eyewitnesses.”
 Each booklet includes advertisements, early maps, paintings, drawings and photographs previously unpublished or never collected in the same place.

 Hoping to stimulate others to undertake new investigations, Chris also prepared a guide called “The Newspaper Bonanza: How to Discover Alaska’s Past in Newspaper Databases” for the AHS website.